 “Snotrags!
 Snotrags!
 Snotrags!”
 Lynndha Ednalino lambasts them, till Mauly slaps her upside the head and into the fountain which isn’t dry and causes Lynndha to yowl like a scalded cat when her ornate Traverser logbook, though leatherbound, proves not to be waterproof.
 “Sacrilege!
 Sacrilege!
 Sacrilege—”

 “Ever’thin’s ready hyah on th’ dark side o’ th’ moon,” comments the vacant-peeper’d Parnell Travers from the fountaintop.

-You shrink back as far as possible against the garden wall, willing your butterfly outfit to blend into the shadowed stucco like camouflage—and nearly spring over the wall when a third misshapen circus freak lopes grotesquely through the lattice.
+You shrink back as far as possible against the garden wall, willing your butterfly outfit to blend into shadowed stucco like camouflage—but nearly spring over the wall when a third misshapen circus freak lopes grotesquely through the lattice.